DaryaPerry1996/drought_biomass_predictor/README.md

 ### 2.4.1.
 Random forest regression
 Although many regression techniques exist (e.g., support vector regression, regularized linear models, and gradient boosting), RF was adopted because it captures non-linear relations and higher-order interactions, handles mixed data types with minimal preprocessing, and remains robust with relatively small samples datasets (Rhodes, Cutler, & Moon, 2023; Han, Williamson, & Fong, 2021).
 Random forests are ensemble learning algorithms that construct multiple decision trees using bootstrapped samples and random subsets of features, aggregating their predictions to improve accuracy and generalization.
 This approach allows random forests to model complex, nonlinear relationships between variables, as each tree can capture different aspects of the data's structure and interactions, and the ensemble mitigates overfitting by averaging across diverse models (Schonlau & Zou, 2020).
 The method is particularly adept at handling nonlinear interactions because the tree-based structure naturally partitions the feature space in a flexible, data-driven manner, enabling the detection of intricate variable relationships without explicit specification.
 Furthermore, random forests are well-suited for small datasets and high-dimensional settings, as their nonparametric nature does not require distributional assumptions, and the aggregation of multiple trees reduces variance and the risk of overfitting.
-Empirical studies have demonstrated that random forests maintain high predictive accuracy and robustness in small sample sizes and complex data structures, outperforming many traditional methods in these scenarios (add citation).
+Empirical studies have demonstrated that random forests maintain high predictive accuracy and robustness in small sample sizes and complex data structures, outperforming many traditional methods in these scenarios.
 A tree-based model involves recursively partitioning the given dataset into two groups based on a certain criterion until a predetermined stopping condition is met.
 At the bottom of decision trees are so-called leaf nodes or leaves (Schonlau & Zou, 2020).
 Random forests are a learning algorithm proposed by Breiman [Mach.
 Learn.
 45 (2001) 5–32] that combines several randomized decision trees and aggregates their predictions by averaging (Breiman, 2001; Scornet, Biau, & Vert, 2015), as seen in **Fig. 3** (Kim & Kim, n.d.).

 **Figure 3.
 Diagram of a random forest composed of multiple decision trees.**